 • History of accommodation used in past educational, work, or similar settings (e.g. IEP).

-Traumatic Brain Injuries (Including Concussions)
+Traumatic Brain Injury, ( Including Concussions)

 • Medical records that include diagnosis and a signature from a clinician.